 FINALLY, I had been waiting for this issue for what felt like a millennia– obvious hyperbole, but in all seriousness, I had really been itching to dive into issue nine.
 The last two issues had essentially what you could call “filler art,” and not to take away from James Harren (artist,) but there’s just something about Jerome Opeña’s (artist) art with this book that takes the story to another level.
 I was expecting an issue that had a bang, and boy-oh-boy did it.

-A subplot of the story had been building to a confrontation between the Mosak, Adam Osidis and Garils, the “God of Whispers” from the moment Adam saved Garils from the Swamp.
+A subplot of the story had been building to a confrontation between the Mosak, Adam [Osidis] and Garils [the “God of Whispers”] from the moment Adam saved him [Garils] from the Swamp.
 Something I was worried about leading up to this issue was whether or not we’d get that now, or if Rick Remender (writer) would drag it out another issue or two.
 I was happy to find that he chose the former, and we get the epic battle as the White Lady tracks the two to Skylands.

 To me, one of the most interesting sub stories in SEVEN TO ETERNITY is the telling of Garils “origin” per say.

-Remender’s done a phenomenal job of putting the “Mud King” on display in a way that makes him extremely relatable in these glimpses of his past.
+Rick’s done a phenomenal job of putting the “Mud King” on display in a way that makes him extremely relatable in these glimpses of his past.
 This issue particularly, as we get a look at Garils when he was a young boy, and how he uncovered his Mosak gift.
 You almost want to feel bad for him, knowing that he was seen as below the Monks.
-As a reader, you can understand how his view of Zhal — the world — was skewed.
+As a reader, you can understand how his view of Zhal (the world) was skewed.
 How his distrust for people took root in his soul, and never left go.